MaxenceLiboz/darkly/Admin_Panel_Login/Ressources/writeUp.md

 # htpasswd content
 root:437394baff5aa33daa618be47b75cb49
 ```

-This resembles a username/password pair of a user 'root'.
+This seems to be credentials for user 'root'.

 We also discovered another common path, `/admin`, with a login page.